ecuber/scrambler/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: enhancement
+assignees: ecuber

+---

 <!--Feel free to add to/omit any part of this template as you see fit.-->

 ### Describe the feature you'd like